muguira-james/muguira-james.github.io/_posts/2018-10-23-React-UI-construction-and-testing-with-storybook.md

 {% endhighlight %}

 In each case, we call our ShowGraph component with the test data.
-This paradym presents a visual way to check to see if your component will pass basic sanity checks.
-More intense development environments would require continous integration and continous deploy (CI/CD).
+This paradigm presents a visual way to check to see if your component will pass basic sanity checks.
+More intense development environments would require continuous integration and continuous deploy (CI/CD).
 That is out of scope for this article.
 We are going to stay with visual testing.

 # Conclusion